asare4u/10984932_LAB_WORKS/README.md

 # 10984932_LAB_WORKS

-This repository contains my lab works for a Computer Vision course, organized into separate directories for each task.
+This repository contains my lab works for Computer Vision, organized into separate directories for each task.
 The default branch is named `nkansah`.

 ---